fynv/LiveKit/README.md

 Unlike OBS Studio, LiveKit doesn't have a dedicated audio mixer.
 However, there are some components capables of audio capturing or playback.
 The tool [Virtual Audio Cable](https://vb-audio.com/Cable/) can be very helpful if you want to connect these components together.

+### IPC Video Transmission

+Interprocess video transmission can be done by a pair of IPCTarget and IPCSource objects, which uses named file-mapping to efficiently share the frames.

 ## License

 This source code is provided to you by Vulcan Eon (北京鲜衣怒马文化传媒有限公司)